 Cruise Lines With New England Itineraries

-Boat Tours in New York
+Fall Boat Tours in New York State

 Cruise the Hudson River in New York State in the fall aboard American Cruise Lines' American Star, American Constellation, or Independence.
-More than a dozen fall departure dates are available, and the itinerary features Hudson River ports of call including West Point, Catskill, Albany, Poughkeepsie, and New York City during the beautiful fall foliage season.
+More than a dozen fall departure dates are available, and the itinerary features Hudson River ports of call including West Point, Catskill, Albany, Hyde Park, and New York City during the beautiful fall foliage season.

-Boat Tours in Connecticut
+Fall Boat Tours in Connecticut

-Boat Tour in Rhode Island
+Fall Boat Tour in Rhode Island

-Blackstone Valley Explorer Riverboat Tours offers boat trips along Rhode Island's Blackstone River, the river that powered America's Industrial Revolution.
+Blackstone Valley Explorer Riverboat Tours offers boat trips along Rhode Island's Blackstone River, the waterway that powered America's Industrial Revolution.
 Trips are offered Sunday afternoons through late October, and you may spy birds and other wildlife in addition to lovely leaves.

-Boat Tours in New Hampshire
+Fall Boat Tours in New Hampshire

 Board the M/S Mount Washington for a graceful cruise on Lake Winnipesaukee this fall.
 Whether you opt for a scenic voyage with departures from New Hampshire's Weirs Beach, Wolfeboro, or Alton Bay, or a Sunday champagne brunch cruise, you'll never forget the experience.
 Leaf lovers can also book passage for evening foliage dinner cruises or leaf peep by the light of October's full moon.

-Boat Tours in Maine
+Fall Boat Tours in Maine

 Watch the leaves and the seals go by on a Hardy Boat coastal fall excursion from New Harbor, Maine.
 Or, travel aboard a historic sailing ship.
 The eight antique schooners that are members of the Maine Windjammer Association offer two- to six-day fall foliage cruises in September and early October.